University Student Housing

 Room Equipment and Furnishings

-All rooms have closets, extra-long twin beds (except Quads and Roskie), chests of drawers, study desks, wastebaskets, chairs, and window coverings.
+All rooms have closets, extra-long twin beds (except Quads and Roskie which have standard twin beds), chests of drawers, study desks, wastebaskets, chairs, and window coverings.
 Each room is wired for secure wired, and wireless internet connections.
 It is the responsibility of the residents to maintain order and cleanliness in their rooms.

 Laundry

-Laundry rooms are in every hall with the exception of the Madison and Jefferson Halls in the Headwaters Complex (laundry can be washed in North Hedges Hall) and are equipped with Cat Card-operated automatic washers and dryers.
+Laundry rooms are in every hall with the exception of the Madison and Jefferson Halls in the Headwaters Complex (laundry can be washed in North Hedges Hall).
+Laundry is included in room and board fees.

 Residence Hall Association (RHA)